 UK | 26mins | 2022 | Chu-Li Shewring & Adam Gutch

 Weaving a multitude of voices, both human and non-human, this sensorial gem explores the environs of the soon-to-be demolished Fawley Power Station.

 Mixing archive and present-day footage, the film explores the power station’s history and demolition through playful but profound discussion of themes of ‘power’, ‘nature’, and ‘time’.
 Set against the backdrop of an ever-changing environment, it addresses the deep psychological role architecture plays in our surroundings and asks, “What is lost when a building disappears?”
 Or simply, “Does a building have a spirit?”

-Also enjoy the Q&A with the filmmakers Chu-Li Shewring & Adam Gutch (Fawley), Georgie Wileman & Matt Houghton (This is Endometriosis), Jessica Bishopp (Skyward), Miles Blacket (Where I Lay My Head) and hosted by Sean Parnell, Shorts Programmer at Bertha DocHouse.
+Q&A with the filmmakers Chu-Li Shewring & Adam Gutch (Fawley), Georgie Wileman & Matt Houghton (This is Endometriosis), Jessica Bishopp (Skyward), Miles Blacket (Where I Lay My Head) and hosted by Sean Parnell, Shorts Programmer at Bertha DocHouse.
 Filmed on 10th May at Bertha DocHouse.